 You can change it to fit your preferences by adjusting the sweetness and creaminess to your exact liking.

-Agave syrup blends smoothly, but maple syrup or simple syrup can be used to sweeten the drink.
+- Agave syrup: Maple syrup or this simple brown sugar simple syrup can be used to sweeten the drink.

 Tips & Tricks

-Use a fine mesh strainer to sift the matcha powder before mixing.
-This step helps remove clumps and results in a smoother, creamier matcha latte.
+Sift your matcha.
+Use a fine mesh strainer to remove clumps for a smoother latte.

 Storage